 It is a common play in real estate to create a separate operating entity to serve as a tenant and execute a lease between the owner of the property and himself.
 Typically, this happens in assets which serve as a real estate-based business, such as a retail property.
-The structure enables the operator to reduce the taxable income of the business and also provide a liability shield for the property owner.
+The structured enables the operator to reduce the taxable income of the business and also provide a liability shield for the property owner.

 David Levy is Vice President of Business Development for NRC Realty & Capital Advisors.
 NRC conducts structured sales, sealed bid sales, and auctions of all types of real estate and… Read More